-Yesterday, after some unexpected events, we arrived in Hölick later than planned.
-As the season only starts in mid-May, finding a place to sleep in the deserted village was merely impossible.
-Far from being as comfortable as in other parts of Sweden, shelters of the nature reserve with their very basic 3 walls and 2 built-in benches were not an option to spend the night as it would be too cold.
-This led to my first experience with the Swedish Allemansrätten: anyone has the right to enjoy outdoor activities respectful of the environment, including camping on any land (but for a few exceptions).
-Finding a beautiful isolated beach, I had my first outdoor camping adventure in Sweden.
-Not very enthusiastic at first, as I was already picturing myself in a cute red cottage on the water, I have to admit that it turned out to be a fantastic experience with a magnificent sunset and a bonfire on the beach!
+The season starts only in mid-May in Sweden, and finding a place to sleep in the deserted villages of rural Sweden is merely impossible.
+Last night, this led to my first experience with the Swedish Allemansrätten: anyone has the right to enjoy outdoor activities respectful of the environment, including camping on any land (but for a few exceptions).
+Finding a beautiful isolated beach, I had my first outdoor camping adventure in Sweden that it turned out to be a fantastic experience with a magnificent sunset and a bonfire on the beach!

 Still, I am a bit sceptical today, when I hear that we are driving towards the Höga Kusten (High Coast) to hike a part of this famous trail and find a stuga (cabin) to sleep tonight… A stuga is a shelter in the wild in which one can spend the night, and its degree of comfort is usually rather basic, but often includes a very welcomed fireplace.

-Getting in, we discover a very cute chalet with a stove, a nice wooden bench with a table and chairs, candles, firewood and even small details like a mirror, a pair of binoculars, bottle openers, axes, saws, blankets, board games, a light powered by a half-square-metre solar panel, and more.
+Getting in, we discover a very cute chalet with a stove, a nice wooden bench with a table and chairs, candles, firewood and even small details like a pair of binoculars, bottle openers, axes, board games, and more.
 The three windows overlook the Baltic Sea offering fantastic views on its winding coast and islands covered in pine trees.
 This spot is magical!

 After this first experience in a stuga, I am looking forward to exploring more of them along the High Coast trail.
 These chalets built for hikers to use them for free showcase an attention to details that goes way beyond mountain safety.
 Hikers respect them, letting them clean, taking their trash with them, and often leaving a sweet or funny note for the next visitors.